hyperledger-archives/iroha-api/source/includes/_queries.md

 Purpose of _get signatories_ query is to get signatories, which act as an identity of the account.

-Given this Query, in successful case Iroha returns `SignatoriesResponse`, which is one or many public ed25519 keys.
+Given this Query, in successful case, Iroha returns `SignatoriesResponse`, which is one or many public ed25519 keys.

 ### Structure